open-estuary/packages/docker_apps/lamp/LAMP_Manual.md

 ## <a name="3">Installation</a>
 The whole LAMP contains Apache and mysql docker images which could be installed through one of following ways:
 - Use the [setup.sh](https://github.com/open-estuary/packages/blob/master/docker_apps/lamp/setup.sh) on ARM64 host to setup docker images accordingly
-- Use docker `pull openestuary/apache` and `pull openestuary/mysql`
+- Use docker `pull openestuary/apache` and `pull openestuary/mysql` commands

 ## <a name="4">Start</a>
 > In order to simulate one web server, we could use [Discuz](http://download.comsenz.com/DiscuzX) as web source pages.
-> Please refer to [start.sh](https://github.com/open-estuary/packages/blob/master/docker_apps/lamp/start.sh) for an example.
+> For an example, please refer to [start.sh](https://github.com/open-estuary/packages/blob/master/docker_apps/lamp/start.sh).
 - Start Apache
   - Start one container whose port 80 is mapped to the host specific port such as 80
     - Examples: `docker run -p 80:80 --name lamp-apache -d openestuary/apache`